-[16 marks] [SPaG 4 marks]

-The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
+[16 marks] [SPaG 4 marks] The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.

-Target

-Explain and analyse historical events and periods studied using secondorder concepts (AO2:8)

-Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:8)
+Target Explain and analyse historical events and periods studied using secondorder concepts (AO2:8) Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:8) Level 4:

-Level 4:

-Complex explanation of stated factor and other factor(s) leading to a sustained judgement

-Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question

-Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
+Complex explanation of stated factor and other factor(s) leading to a sustained judgement 13-16 Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
+Extends Level 3.

 Students may progress from a developed explanation of causation by complex explanation of the relationship between causes supported by detailed factual knowledge and understanding to form a sustained judgement.

-For example, tension existed between the USA and the USSR even before the atom bomb was used because of their opposing ideologies of communism and democracy.
-However, the atom bomb created a new and more dangerous level of tension as the ensuing arms race saw both sides rivalling to create superior nuclear capability.

-Level 3:

-Developed explanation of the stated factor and other factor(s)

-Answer demonstrates a range of accurate knowledge and understanding that is relevant to the question

-Answer demonstrates a developed, sustained line of reasoning which has coherence and logical structure; it is well substantiated, and with sustained, explicit relevance.
+For example, the creation of NATO was not the main reason for the development of the Cold War during the 1950s because it did not result in direct armed conflict.
+The alliance confirmed the ideological barrier between east and west.
+In contrast, other events presented a real physical threat such as the military conflicts in Asia and Eastern Europe.
+Level 3: Developed explanation of the stated factor and other factor(s) Answer demonstrates a range of accurate knowledge and understanding that is relevant to the question 9-12 Answer demonstrates a developed, sustained line of reasoning which has coherence and logical structure; it is well substantiated, and with sustained, explicit relevance.
+Extends Level 2.